Skip to Main Content

 With the seasons turning and the cold fronts rolling in we are destined to get some ice and snow.
 So the possibility of school closure is in the foreseen future, which leaves the decision of reverting...

-Looks like its lunch time: Sophomores Colin Raynor, Jamison Lackor and Aidan Seals sit socially distanced at lunch in the Learning Commons.
+Looks like it's lunch time: Sophomores Colin Raynor, Jamison Lackor and Aidan Seals sit socially distanced at lunch in the Learning Commons.
 Students are allowed to take their masks off while actively eating and/or drinking.
 At this table, a maximum of six people are allowed.
 They must sign in to allow contact tracing to occur.
-Its an okay set-up, could be better, Lackor said.
+"It's an okay set-up, could be better," Lackor said.

 Vikings are back